js402/cate/README.md

-# CATE: Cognitive AI/Agent Transformation Engine
+# cate: Cognitive AI/Agent Transformation Engine

 A modular platform for building context-aware agents, semantic search, and task automation — grounded in your data.

 ## 🚀 Project Vision

-CATE aims to become a platform for semantic search and user-defined AI agents that operate within specific contexts.
+cate aims to become a platform for semantic search and user-defined AI agents that operate within specific contexts.

 The project's vision is focused on delivering these core features: